 Insert the biscotti between the head and body, pressing into the cake to secure them.
 These are the ears.
 Place the base of the ears close together at the center of the head and angle them out.
 Frost the front of each biscotti with some frosting.
 Then, using the pink decorating icing, frost a smaller strip in the center of each biscotti, going down to where the ears meet the head but not going all the way to the top.

 To make the face, press a black jelly bean into each side of the head for the eyes.
-Cut one of the marshmallows into 3 circles, discard the middle piece, and press the 2 end circles, cut-sides-in, into the front of the face for the bunny cheeks.
-Take the white jelly bean halves and push them into face below the cheeks, round-sides-out, for the teeth.
+Cut one of the marshmallows into 3 circles, discard the middle piece and press the 2 end circles, cut-sides in, into the front of the face for the bunny cheeks.
+Push the white jelly bean halves into the face below the cheeks, round-sides out, for the teeth.
 Place the pink jelly bean above for the nose.

-Unroll the licorice wheel and cut 2 pieces about 1 1/2 inches long each.
-For each piece, peel the strips apart halfway down, and then cut each separated strip in half lengthwise so you end up with a piece looking a bit like a broom.
+Unroll the licorice wheel and cut 2 pieces, each about 1 1/2 inches long.
+For each piece, peel the strips apart halfway down and then cut each separated strip in half lengthwise so you end up with a piece looking a bit like a broom.
 Repeat with the second piece of licorice.
-Tuck each piece, with a dab of frosting, behind a marshmallow cheek, with the cut ends facing out, for the whiskers.
+Tuck each piece, with a dab of frosting, behind a marshmallow cheek, with the cut ends facing out for the whiskers.

 Cut the second marshmallow in half lengthwise.
 Make 3 slits in each half, going about halfway through (these are the toes), and place in front of the legs for the bunny's feet.
 Adhere the bottom of the feet with frosting if necessary.